knightgao/dreame-api/README.en.md

 6. Automatic deployment will start, but please cancel it for now.
 Go to the Variable tab, add a `PORT` with a value of `3000`, and then add a `SQL_DSN` with a value of `<username>:<password>@tcp(<addr>:<port>)/dreame-api`.
 Save the changes.
 Please note that if `SQL_DSN` is not set, data will not be persisted, and the data will be lost after redeployment.
 7. Select Redeploy.
 8. In the Domains tab, select a suitable domain name prefix, such as "my-dreame-api".
 The final domain name will be "my-dreame-api.zeabur.app".
 You can also CNAME your own domain name.
-9. Wait for the deployment to complete, and click on the generated domain name to access One API.
+9. Wait for the deployment to complete, and click on the generated domain name to access Dreame API.

 </div>
 </details>